scientific-python/scientific-python.org/content/en/ecosystem/install.md

 ## Python.org

-This is the official Python distribution, which uses the `pip` package manager.
+This is the official Python distribution, which uses the `pip` package manager.  `pip` installs packages from Python Package Index, or [PyPI](https://pypi.org/) for short.

 Download the installer from https://www.python.org/downloads/.

 ### Set up a virtual environment